 Instruction Manuals for all appliances can be found in the right hand drawer of the glass fronted crockery dresser.
 Note that no foil is to be used in the electric oven or grill.

 The kitchen is fully stocked with all condiments for cooking and also tea and coffee (which are in the basket drawers in the kitchen).
 Please help yourself.
-Be aware that there are no shops in Pennan so you will need to bring your own food or head to Fraserburgh for Tesco or Asda or Banff for the Co-op (both places are reached in 25 mins by car).
+Be aware that there are no shops in Pennan so you will need to bring your own food or head to Fraserburgh for Tesco or Asda or Banff for the Co-op (both places can be reached in 25 minutes by car).

 Adjusting the Clocks on Oven & Microwave